 A NEW DEPARTMENT FOR YOUTH, &c.
-J. and D. NICOLL recommend for an outside Coat the Havelock; and for ordinary use the Cape Suit, such being well adapted for young gentlemen, as cape Stift, such being well adapted for yoting general excellence.
-Gentlemen at Etou, Harrow, Winchester, the Military and Naval Schools, waited on by appointment.
+J. and D. NICOLL recommend for an outside Coat the Havelock; and for ordinary use the Cape Suit, such being well adapted for young gentlemen, as exhibiting considerable economy with general excellence.
+Gentlemen at Eton, Harrow, Winchester, the Military and Naval Schools, waited on by appointment.
 A great variety of materals adapted for the Kilted or Highland Costume, as worn by the Royal Princes, may be seen at WARWICK HOUSE, 142 and 144, Regent-street.

 FOR LADIES.

-VICOLL'S PATENT HIGHLAND CLOAK

-is a combination of william of william. is a combination of utility, elegance, and comfort.
+NICOLL'S PATENT HIGHLAND CLOAK is a combination of prility of pr ICOLL'S PATENT HIGHLAND CLOAK is a combination of utility, elegance, and comfort.
 No Lady having seen or used such in travelling, for morning wear, or for covering full dress, would willingly be without one.
 It somewhat resembles the old Spanish Roquelaire, and has an elastic Capucine Hood.
-It is not cumbersome or heavy, and measures from 12 to 16 yards round the outer edge, falling in graceful folds from the shoulders; but by a mechanical contrivance (such being a part of the Patent) the wearer can instantly form semi-sleeves, and thus leave the arms at liberty; at the same time the Cloak can be made the wearer can instantly form semi-sleeves, and thus leave the arms at liberty: at the same time the Cloak can be made as quickly to resume its original shape.
+It is not cumbersome or heavy, and measures from 12 to 16 yards round the outer edge, falling in graceful folds from the shoulders; but by a mechanical contrivance (such being a part of the Patent) the wearer can instantly form semi-sleeves, and thus leave the arms at liberty: at the same time the Cloak can be made as quickly to resume its original shape.
 The materials chiefly used are the soft neutral coloured shower-proof Woollen Cloths manufactured by this firm.
 The price will be two guineas and a half for each Cloak; but with the Mécanique and a lined Hood a few shillings more is charged.
-This department is attended to by Cutters, who prepare Mantles of all kinds with Velvet, Fur, or Cloth Jackets, either for in or out-door use.
-These at all times - like this Firm's Riding Habit-are in good taste and fit well.
-Female attendants may also be seen for Fantalons des Dames a Cheval, partially composed of Chamois.
-As no measure is required, the Patent Highland Cloak can be sent at once to any part of the Country, and is thus well adapted for a gift. any part of the Country, and is thus well adapted for a gift.
+This department is attended to by Cutters, who prepare Mantles of all kinds, with Velvet, Fur, or Cloth Jackets, either for in or out-door use.
+These at all times-like this Firm's Riding Habit-are in good taste and fit well.
+Fomale attendants may also be seen for Pantalous des Dannes à Cheval, partially composed of Chamois.
+As no measure is required, the Patent Highland Cloak can be sent at once to any part of the Country, and is thus well adapted for a gift.

 H. J. and D. NICOLL, Warwick House, 142 and 141, Regent-street, London.
+Regent-street, London.

 THE 35s.
 INVERNESS WRAPPERS, THE 50s.
 TWEED SUITS, AND THE 16s.
-TROUSERS,
+TROUSERS, effectually directed to secure the most perfect retentive and easy fit in all positions of the body.
+Made only by the Inventors, SAMUEL BROTHERS, 29, Ludgate-hill.

-A RE all made to Order from the New SCOTCH CHEVIOT, all Wool Tweeds, of Winter substances, thoroughly shrunk, by B. BENJAMIN, Merchant and Family Tailor, 74.
-Regent-street, W. Patterns and Designs, with directions for Measurement, sent free.
+A RE all made to Order from the New SCOTCH CHEVIOT, all Wool Tweeds, of Winter substances, thoroughly shrunk, by B. BENJAMIN, Merchant and Family Tailor, 74, Regent-street, W. Patterns and Designs, with directions for Measurement, sent free.
 The TWO GUINEA DRESS or FROCK COAT, the GUINEA DRESS TROUSERS, and the HALF GUINEA WAISTCOATS.
 N.B.-A perfect fit guaranteed.